 The William T. Southcott Scholarship

 The William T. Southcott Scholarship has been established as a result of a bequest from Mr William T. Southcott.
+This scholarship is not currently available for award.
+This website will be updated when next available.

 The scholarship will be offered to outstanding students to undertake a PhD in the field of practical engineering at the University of South Australia.